rectorphp/getrector-com/data/blog/posts/2020/2021-07-21-rector-for-php56-native.md

 At the time we publish this, [we have 22 sponsors](https://github.com/sponsors/TomasVotruba/).

-When we **reach 45 sponsors**, we'll release the rector-php56 version in a matter of 4 weeks for testing and give exclusive access to all sponsors at the time of release and onward.
+When we **reach 45 sponsors**, we'll release the [rector-php56](https://github.com/rectorphp/rector-php56) version in a matter of 4 weeks for testing and give exclusive access to all sponsors at the time of release and onward.
 Testing and bug fixes included.

 ### 2. Open-Source Threshold

-When we **reach 70 sponsors**, we'll release rector-php56 as an open-source package under MIT license.
+When we **reach 70 sponsors**, we'll release [rector-php56](https://github.com/rectorphp/rector-php56) as an open-source package under MIT license.

+The repository for release is here: [rectorphp/rector-php5](https://github.com/rectorphp/rector-php5).

 <br>